What is the Teradata Join Index?

-The name is somehow misleading as no join is involved.
-Single-Table join indexes are created from exactly one base table.
+The name is misleading, as no actual joining occurs.
+Single-Table join indexes are formed solely from a single base table.

-Their main purpose is to have the same table available with a different primary index, partitioning, or to have a smaller table (the join index table) with fewer columns to be spooled.
+Their main objective is to make available a table with a varied primary index, partitioning, or a smaller table (known as the join index table) that requires spooling fewer columns.

 (PK INTEGER, COL_A INTEGER) PRIMARY INDEX (PK);

 The creation of the join index below has resulted in the physical storage of the same table twice, albeit with different primary indexes.

 CREATE JOIN INDEX

 AS SELECT t01.PK, t01.COL_A FROM t01 PRIMARY INDEX (COL_A);

 A distinct primary index on the join index provides the Teradata Optimizer with an extra route for data retrieval.

 Aggregate Join Index

 Teradata automatically maintains pre-aggregated Aggregate Join Indexes in an optimized manner, only re-aggregating necessary rows.
 These indexes can be based on single or multiple tables.